Can Cats Eat Whipped Cream? What You Need to Know!

 Why Cats Shouldn’t Eat Whipped Cream

 Human-made food items like whipped cream aren’t smart snack options for your cat.
-Whipped cream is full of dairy and sugar—two ingredients that have no nutritional benefit for your cat.
-In fact, eating dairy can cause all sorts of digestive issues.
+Whipped cream is full of dairy and many brands have added sugar and artificial vanilla flavoring—two ingredients that have no nutritional benefit for your cat.
+Eating dairy can cause all sorts of digestive issues.

 Dairy Downfalls